 Implant use in dentistry

 The use of implants in high-risk patients such as diabetics and smokers is controversial.
-Several groups at BCD are testing new implant surfaces and thread designs to improve the success rate of placing implants in this hard-to-treat group of patients.
-These studies include sponsored research agreements with outside companies, as well as studies testing new patented inventions devised by BCD faculty members.
+Several groups at the college are testing new implant surfaces and thread designs to improve the success rate of placing implants in this hard-to-treat group of patients.
+These studies include sponsored research agreements with outside companies, as well as studies testing new patented inventions devised by college faculty members.

 Another controversial subject is whether implant placement is more efficient and produces better treatment outcomes than conventional root canal treatment.
 A large ongoing clinical study is evaluating the amount of time it takes patients to recover full chewing function after receiving an implant versus regular endodontic treatment of single teeth.
 Patient satisfaction is also being gauged.